CSE-ICE-21/.github/profile/README.md

 -   GitHub Issues: CSE-ICE-21 Repository Issues

-Thank you for being a part of CSE-ICE-21, where we strive for excellence in Computer Science Engineering! 🚀
+Thank you for being a part of CSE-ICE-21, where we strive for excellence in Computer Science and Engineering! 🚀